gemini3d/gemini3d/Readme.md

 GEMINI can run on hardware ranging from a Raspberry Pi to laptop to a high-performance computing (HPC) cluster.
 One could run large 2D or very small 3D simulations (not exceeding a few million grid points) on a quad-core workstation, but may take quite a while to complete.

-For large 3D simulations (more than 20M grid points), GEMINI should be run in a cluster environment or a "large" multicore workstation (e.g. 12 or more cores).
+For large 3D simulations (more than 20M grid points), GEMINI should be run in a cluster environment or a "large" multi-core workstation (e.g. 12 or more cores).
 Runtime depends heavily on the grid spacing used, which determines the time step needed to insure stability, For example we have found that a 20M grid point simulations takes about  4 hours on 72 Xeon E5 cores.
 200M grid point simulations can take up to a week on 256 cores.
 It has generally been found that acceptable performance requires > 1GB memory per core; moreover, a large amount of storage (hundreds of GB to several TB) is needed to store results from large simulations.